eugenekolo/github-scripts/README.md

 ## JavaScript

+- [xia0FridaLib](https://github.com/4ch12dy/xia0FridaLib) - some useful frida script library for reversing and debugging
+- [frida-fuzzer](https://github.com/andreafioraldi/frida-fuzzer) - This experimetal fuzzer is meant to be used for API in-memory fuzzing.
 - [frida-scripts](https://github.com/interference-security/frida-scripts) - Frida Scripts
 - [puppeteer-recorder](https://github.com/checkly/puppeteer-recorder) - Puppeteer recorder is a Chrome extension that records your browser interactions and generates a  Puppeteer script.
 - [appmon](https://github.com/dpnishant/appmon) - Documentation: